ďA mind that is stretched by a new experience can never go back to old dimensions.Ē - Oliver Wendell Holmes, Sr.

 Melissa has been working in early education for 13 years.
 She received her Bachelors Degree at Rutgers University.
 She was a Teaching Fellow and received her Masters from LIU.
 Melissa enjoys learning new things and hopes to pass her energy of being a lifelong learner to her students.
 Melissa loves to dance, go camping, travel to beautiful places, take photos and spend time with her family.

-Alexandra is one of the Special Education teachers at PS261.
-She values her class’ small size and the unique talents and strengths each child brings to the classroom community.
+Alexandra has been one of the Special Education teachers at P.S.
+261for the past 16 years.
+While she has previously taught one of the small classes, she looks forward to her new role as a Kindergarten ICT teacher.
+One of the things she loves about working with children is the unique talents and strengths each child brings to the classroom community.
 She appreciates parent involvement and welcomes them in the classroom.
 She also encourages her students to share what they like to do and learn about.
-She received her Bachelor’s in Psychology and has a Master’s Degree in School Counseling.
+She received her Bachelorís in Psychology and has a Masterís Degree in School Counseling.

 Ms. Robyn started at PS261 in 2005.
 She received her Bachelor's in Child and Family Studies from Syracuse University and her Master's in Childhood and Special Education from New York University.
 She has also obtained her Early Childhood Education certificate.
 Ms. Robyn has just started her 10th year at PS261 and has taught 2nd grade ICT, Kindergarten, Pre-K and back to Kindergarten.
 She is happy to be in the "main" building working in one of her favorite grades.
 PS261 has a great community of teachers, parents and students!
 Ms. Robyn spent her summers on Long Island working at a day camp that she committed herself to for 16 years!
 This is her first summer she spent in the city and traveling to England where she spent time in a castle!